 Parent Coaching

-ADHD-center-in-nycBringing up a child can be at times overwhelming and challenging. parent coaching helps parents to improve their parenting and communication with their children.
+ADHD center in nycBringing up a child can be at times overwhelming and challenging. parent coaching helps parents to improve their parenting and communication with their children.
 It is designed to help parents develop the skills and coping mechanisms necessary to manage their child’s behavior and development, which in turn provides a healthier more controlled home environment.

 Out therapists can help you understand your child's behavior and how to interact with your child accordingly.
 This advice is aimed not only at shaping your child's behavior but also at helping him feel good about himself in the process.
 Many times a child with ADHD or Aspergers can be very challenging and require a higher level of parenting than a neurotypical child.